hashicorp/vault/website/source/docs/config/index.html.md

     servers in the cluster for request forwarding.
 This can also be set via the `VAULT_CLUSTER_ADDR` environment variable, which takes precedence.

+  * `disable_clustering` (optional) - This controls whether clustering features
+    (currently, request forwarding) are enabled.
+Setting this on a node will disable these features _when that node is the active node_.
+In 0.6.1 this is `"true"` (note the quotes) by default, but will become `"false"` by default in the next release.

 #### Backend Reference: Consul

 For Consul, the following options are supported: